-September 30 2023 June 30 2023 \$ \$ Term Loan payable to Sallyport Commercial Finance with 6 interest only monthly payments then beginning in month 7 payments comprised of principal of \$150 plus interest.
-The Term loan bears interest at a rate of prime plus 6.75% per year to May 27, 2024, secured by a mortgage granted by of Nepferrous Products.
-Inc. 2,000 by of Nonferrous Products, Inc. Term Loan payable to Utica with 51 monthly payments of \$24 beginning in November 2021 continuing through the maturity date of January 4, 2026, secured by certain fixed assets of Copper 3,000 - Alloys division.
-Utica has the option to charge a 1% surcharge for every 0.25% that the prime rate of Comerica Bank exceeds 3.25%.
-2 552 598 Convertible debentures with monthly accrued interest at 8.25% per year, payable semi-annually in arrears each June 30 and December 31, with principal and any remaining unpaid accrued interest due June 6, 2023, subordinate to all existing and future secured indebtedness.
-Subesquently, on August 28, 2023 the outstanding principal was satisfied with cash while the unpaid accrued interest was satisified with shares on September 5, 2023. - 2,658 Debentures with monthly accrued interest at 9.5% per year, payable semi-annually in arrears each June 30 and December 31, with principal and any remaining unpaid accrued interest due June 6, 2023, subordinate to all existing and future secured indebtedness.
-Subesquently, on August 28, 2023 the outstanding principal was satisfied with cash while the unpaid accrued interest was satisified with shares on September 5, 2023. - 138 Convertible debt with monthly principal payments of \$75 beginning in February 2022 and quarterly interest payments of \$24 satisfied by the issuance of shares continuing through the maturity date of October 14, 2023.
+December 31 2023 June 30 2023 \$ Term Loan payable to Sallyport Commercial Finance with 6 interest only monthly payments then beginning in month 7 payments comprised of principal of \$150 plus interest.
+The Term loan bears interest at a rate of prime plus 6.75% per year to May 27, 2024, secured by a mortgage granted by of Nonferrous Products, Inc. 3,039 - Term Loan payable to Utica with 51 monthly payments of \$24 beginning in November 2021 continuing through the maturity date of January 4, 2026, secured by certain fixed assets of Copper Alloys division. - 598 Convertible debentures with monthly accrued interest at 8.25% per year, payable semi-annually in arrears each June 30 and December 31, with principal and any remaining unpaid accrued interest due June 6, 2023, subordinate to all existing and future secured indebtedness.
+2,658 Debentures with monthly accrued interest at 9.5% per year, payable semi-annually in arrears each June 30 and December 31, with principal and any remaining unpaid accrued interest due June 6, 2023, subordinate to all existing and future secured indebtedness. - 138 Term Loan payable to Loeb Term Solutions has a 3 year term and is secured the machinery and equipment of Nonferrous Products Inc. The Term loan bears interest at prime plus 6.5% and is amortized over 5 years interest only payments for the first 4 weeks, then going forward prinipal & interest payments are due weekly of \$8.
+The maturity date is October 21, 2026.
+1,385 - Term Loan payable to Loeb Term Solutions has a 2 year term and is secured the machinery and equipment of IBC Engineered Material Corp.
+The Term loan bears interest at prime plus 6.5% and is amortized over 4 years interest only payments for the first 4 weeks, then going forward prinipal & interst payments are due weekly of \$1.
+The maturity date is October 22, 2025.
+208 - Convertible debt with monthly principal payments of \$75 beginning in February 2022 and quarterly interest payments of \$24 satisfied by the issuance of shares continuing through the maturity date of October 14, 2023.
 The effective interest rate is approximately 26%.
-Subesquently, on September 30 , 2023 the outstanding principal was satisfied with cash.
+On September 30, 2023 the outstanding principal was satisfied with cash.
 1 159 348 Related party note payable bears interest at 10% per annum and has a maturity date of February 19, 2023 with interest and principal both payable at maturity.
 The maturity date was extended to December 31, 2024.
-2,777 1,304 A second related party note payable was entered into on May 31, 2023 maturing on August 31, 2023 and likewise bears interest at 10% per annum.
-Subsequently, on September 30, 2023 the maturity date was extended to December 31, 2024.
-1,408 6,488 6,454 Financial statement presentation: Debentures: Gross proceeds and accrued interest from convertible and non-convertible debentures and Lind financing Unamortized transaction costs and original issued discount (arising 159 3,154 from warrants and conversion features) allocated proportionately to convertible and non-convertible debentures (10) Net debentures 159 3,144 Net debentures (current) 159 3,144 Net debentures (long-term) - Net debentures 159 3,144 Loans payable (current) 3,220 230 Loan payable (long-term) 332 368 Related party note payable (current) - 1,408 Related party note payable (long-term) 2,777 1,304 Total debentures, loans and notes payable 6,488 6,454
+1,211 1,304 A second related party note payable was entered into on May 31, 2023 maturing on August 31, 2023 and likewise bears interest at 10% per annum.
+The maturity date was extended to December 31, 2024.
+1,404 1,408 7,406 6,454 Financial statement presentation: Debentures: Gross proceeds and accrued interest from convertible and non-convertible debentures and Lind financing Unamortized transaction costs and original issued discount (arising from warrants and conversion features) allocated proportionately to 159 3,154 convertible and non-convertible debentures (10) Net debentures 159 3,144 Net debentures (current) 159 3,144 Net debentures (long-term) - 450 - 0.444 Net debentures Loans payable (current) 159 3,313 3,144 230 Loan's payable (current) Loan payable (long-term) 3,313 1,319 368 Related party note payable (current) 2,615 1,408 Related party note payable (long-term) ,0.0 1,304 Total debentures, loans and notes payable 7,406 6,454

-(US dollars in thousands, except for share and per share amounts) For the Three Months Ended September 30, 2023
+(US dollars in thousands, except for share and per share amounts) For the Six Months Ended December 31, 2023